 (This term is similar to armchair critic, attested in the mid-19th century, denoting a person who offers comment or criticism on a subject of which he or she has little or no practical knowledge or experience.)

-The earliest instance of backseat driver that I have found is from an article about the horse races at Rush Park on Saturday 4th July 1891, published the following day in The Sioux City Journal (Sioux City, Iowa)—the term is apparently used figuratively, and its precise acceptation is unclear:
+The earliest instance of backseat driver that I have found is from an article about the horse races at Rush Park on Saturday 4th July 1891, published the following day in The Sioux City Journal (Sioux City, Iowa, USA)—the term is apparently used figuratively, and its precise acceptation is unclear:

 If at all interested in human nature, the patronizers of a race course never fail to receive the full value of their entrance money, for there is no richer gold mill to explore than is found within these gates.
 All sorts and conditions of men—characters and characters, until you begin to think that every man has a romantic history.
 Their past, present and future somehow or other leaks out, and between heats these choice morsels are passed around for the refreshment of the crowd.